entangledloops/semiprime-java/README.md

 ## What is this? ##

-This software attempts to factor a semiprime (typically a public key, such as RSA) into its prime factors using heuristic search methods.
+This software attempts to factor a semiprime (typically a public key, such as RSA) into its prime factors (reproducing the private key) using heuristic search methods.

 The client can be used to either contribute toward the current public cloud search effort or a local search hosted on a private server.